MiraNizam/Security-console/README.md

 # Security console

-**Security console** records all visits to the repository.
+**Security console** is inner repository for bank employees.
+It records and show data about visits and visitors.
-It will allow you to find out information on passcards in the storage.
-The project uses Django framework.
+The script uses Django framework.

 ## Getting Started